16 May 2025

 How does it work?

 For CSI volumes, the new behavior is achieved by adding a finalizer external-provisioner.volume.kubernetes.io/finalizer on new and existing PVs.
-The finalizer is only removed after the storage from the backend is deleted. `
+The finalizer is only removed after the storage from the backend is deleted.
+Addition or removal of finalizer is handled by external-provisioner `

 An example of a PV with the finalizer, notice the new finalizer in the finalizers list